 What Dog Paw Care Products Should I Use?

-Cracked paws can occur as a result of any of the above reasons, but identifying the problem early will massively increase the chances of rapid recovery.
-As soon as you notice a limp, blood, pain or discomfort, you need to try and keep the area as clean as possible to prevent infection.
-Cracked and open skin becomes a hot spot for bacteria and infections to develop.
-Infections can cause serious problems and spread throughout the body if not treated.
+Cracked paws can occur as a result of any of the above reasons, but identifying the problem early will increase the chances of rapid recovery.
+As soon as you notice a limp, blood, or discomfort, keep the area as clean as possible to prevent infection.

 While humans put on shoes to protect their feet from the elements, dogs have to make do with their built-in footwear.
 When your dog’s paws get dry, cracked and sore, your pooch can quickly become immobile.
 He won’t want to walk, could go off his food, and his quality of life will be seriously dampened.
 Fortunately, your vet can help identify the cause and help you care for cracked paws, suggesting creams, ointments and keeping those paws as clean as possible.